kmazur/kmazur.github.io/_drafts/competitive-programming.markdown

 - Prepare structured approach checklist along with tips & trics
 - Prepare boilerplate code (stdin parsing, cheat-sheet with common patterns)
 - Skim through challenges and optimize for points

+## How this challenge influence me as a software engineer

+- 2018-11-14 - started
+- 2018-11-26 - Idea of starting from the end result can be useful for personal goal setting/achieving results & identifying dependencies/requirements

 ## History